binif9/autodarts-docker/README.md

 This configuration will automatically expose the cameras to the container and provide the board manager at http://servername:3180.

-You can also find this configuration at [This link](https://raw.githubusercontent.com/michvllni/autodarts-releases/main/docker-compose.yml).
+You can also find this configuration at [this link](https://raw.githubusercontent.com/michvllni/autodarts-releases/main/docker-compose.yml).

 Save it into the directory of your choice, then navigate into that directory and execute `sudo docker-compose up -d`